bmpenuelas/gfcc/README.md

 `-g` `--gen_rules` Generate cs rules so that you get the same versions as others.

+`-r` `--review` Review the differences with your preferred difftool.

 `[csfile(s)]` Config-spec file to diff against current one / two cs files to be diff'ed (not required if `--view`).

 <br>